A Topological Drive for Spacetime Travel: Geodesics and Traversability

 \section{Geodesics and Traversability}

 Similar to wormhole geometries, it is important to understand if our topological drive is traversable and whether it is covered by event horizons.
-To see this, we explicitly study the timelike and null geodesics in this spacetime, and show that the topological drive constructed here is indeed traversable.
+To see this, we explicitly study the timelike and null geodesics in this spacetime, \redv{showing} that the topological drive constructed here is indeed traversable.